-9 In 2016, Bluewater began looking at document management solutions.
-At the time, Bluewater had a 10 manual Central File process that was cumbersome, costly, and difficult to negotiate.
-Because of that, many 11 documents that should have been centrally managed were being stored in decentralized and often 12 independent manners.
-It became clear that Bluewater needed a solution that would be effective and used 13 by staff.
-After reviewing a number of commercial products, it was determined that a lower cost solution 14 could be developed in-house that would meet Bluewater's needs.
-In 2018, an in-house archival software was developed, known as ARC.
-This web-based document management solution is now live, and Bluewater is working to digitize its files.
+In 2016, Bluewater began looking at document management solutions.
+At the time, Bluewater had a manual Central File process that was cumbersome, costly, and difficult to negotiate.
+Because of that, many documents that should have been centrally managed were being stored in decentralized and often independent manners.
+It became clear that Bluewater needed a solution that would be effective and used by staff.
+After reviewing a number of commercial products, it was determined that a lower cost solution could be developed in-house that would meet Bluewater's needs.
+In 2018, an in-house archival software

+1 was developed, known as ARC.
+This web-based document management solution is now live, and

+2 Bluewater is working to digitize its files.

-4 5.2.1.7 Contingent Aspects
+5.2.1.7 Contingent Aspects

 5 Some aspects of this DSP are contingent on events beyond the control of Bluewater.
-As with all 6 distributors, the volume and cost of customer-driven work (such as new and upgraded connections and 7 asset relocations to accommodate municipal projects) will vary from year to year due to fluctuations in 8 the local and national economy.
-Bluewater works closely with the local municipalities to stay current on 9 plans for municipal projects, recent housing trends, and potential commercial and industrial activity that 10 could result in changes to the forecast for customer connections and upgrades.
+As with all distributors, the volume and cost of customer-driven work (such as new and upgraded connections and asset relocations to accommodate municipal projects) will vary from year to year due to fluctuations in the local and national economy.
+Bluewater works closely with the local municipalities to stay current on plans for municipal projects, recent housing trends, and potential commercial and industrial activity that could result in changes to the forecast for customer connections and upgrades.

 As noted in Section 5.2.2 b, the Regional Planning did not identify any assets that need to be upgraded or enhanced to address any capacity issues.
 Regional Planning identified sustainment projects which include the replacement of the St. Andrews TS in 2025.
 The new station will have a higher Limited Time Rating, resulting in greater capacity of 120 MVA in summer months and 133 MVA in winter months.
-At this point, Hydro One has not indicated that this project will require a capital contribution from Bluewater.
-This may change as the actual scope of the project is developed by Hydro One and Bluewater is made aware of any optional investment opportunities that may improve the system reliability for Bluewater customers.
+At this point, change as the actual scope of the project is developed by Hydro One and Bluewater is made aware of any optional investment opportunities that may improve the system reliability for Bluewater customers.